RemindPan/how-to-cook-mcp-kotlin/README.md

 The MCP (Model Context Protocol) server built based on [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) allows AI assistants to recommend recipes and plan meals for you, solving the century-old problem of "what to eat today"!

 Data source: [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) ⭐ If you don’t have a star, please add one!

+Refer Project: [worryzyy/HowToCook-mcp](https://github.com/worryzyy/HowToCook-mcp) ⭐ If you don’t have a star, please add one!